Affiliate disclosure: This post contains no paid placement.

 Air Senegal (domestic flight)

-When running, the Dakar–Saint-Louis domestic flight is 30–40 minutes and costs £80–120 each way.
-Checks availability early as the route is intermittent.
-[VERIFY: 2026 Air Senegal DSS–XLS schedule]
+When it's running, the Dakar–Saint-Louis flight is 30–40 minutes and £80–120 each way.
+Check availability early — the route is intermittent.

-Best for: Those short on time or making Saint-Louis a sole destination from Dakar.
+Best for: anyone short on time, or making Saint-Louis a standalone trip from Dakar.

 Stops worth making